-Construction began last week on the 501-room Omni PGA Frisco Resort, which will open in spring 2023.
-Developed in partnership with the PGA of America and the city of Frisco, Texas, the new property will feature two championship golf courses designed by Beau Welling and Gil Hanse, and seven four-bedroom golf villas with views of the layouts.
-For meetings, there will be 127,000 square feet of event space.
+The 500-room Omni PGA Frisco Resort has opened in this fast-growing Texas city, in time to host the KitchenAid Senior PGA Championship May 21-28.
+Developed in partnership with the PGA of America and the city of Frisco, the $520 million property features two championship golf courses designed by Beau Welling and Gil Hanse, and 10 four-bedroom golf villas with views of the layouts.
+For meetings, there is more than 127,000 square feet of indoor and outdoor event space.

-Aiming to construct a culinary, recreation, relaxation, meetings and entertainment destination, the resort will offer 12 dining outlets; three pools, including an adults-only rooftop infinity pool; and a destination spa.
+The partners have created a culinary, recreation, relaxation, meetings and entertainment destination with 13 dining outlets; four pools, including an adults-only rooftop infinity pool; and a destination Mokara spa.
 PGA Frisco also will be the new home of the PGA Headquarters for its 28,000 PGA Golf Professionals and players of all abilities.
-A retail and entertainment district will feature dining and shopping options, as well as an outdoor stage for concerts and other programming.
+A retail and entertainment district features dining and shopping options, as well as an outdoor stage for concerts and other programming.

-The $500 million investment is the largest resort currently in development in the country, according to Omni.
-The property's aesthetic will sport clean architectural lines using a mix of stone, wood and metals, drawn from the modern ranch-style homes found throughout the Lone Star State.
+The property sports clean architectural lines using a mix of stone, wood and metals, drawn from the modern ranch-style homes found throughout the Lone Star State.

-Aside from the two 18-hole courses, there will be a lighted 10-hole short course and a two-acre putting green, a Lounge by Topgolf, the PGA Frisco Coaching Center, and a practice facility that will be anchored by a clubhouse and entertainment district.
-The resort aims to open in time to host the 2023 KitchenAid Senior PGA Championship, to be followed by 26 championships scheduled in Frisco through 2034, including the PGA Championship and the KPMG Women’s PGA Championship.
-Also on site will be tennis, pickleball and bocce ball courts.
+Aside from the two 18-hole courses, there will be a lighted 10-hole short course and a two-acre putting green, the PGA Frisco Coaching Center, and a practice facility that will be anchored by a clubhouse and the entertainment district.